 fbpx

-Auctions – A Step by Step Guide to Purchasing a Property at Auction
+Purchasing at Auction – A Step by Step Guide

 Buying at auction can be exciting but also intimidating.
 Much like your year 5 school production, knowing what to do and when to do it will help you feel more excited and less stressed.
 So read on and bust those auction jitters.

-When You’re Ready to Start Looking:
+When You’re Ready To Start Looking:

-• Mortgage application is submitted to one or more mortgage lenders (i.e. banks).
+• Mortgage is submitted to the bank

 Start Shopping: